milos-p-lab/MarkdownGuideHtmlConverter/README.md

 - Minimal footprint (just a few tens of KB)
 - Supports custom CSS themes for beautiful HTML rendering
 - No dependencies on external DLLs or tools like Pandoc
+- 🛡️ **Built-in XSS protection** — automatically detects dangerous tags, attributes, and obfuscated payloads for safer HTML output

+### 🔐 Security Considerations

+This converter includes built-in logic to detect and sanitize potentially dangerous HTML input:

+- Detects and blocks tags such as `<script>`, `<iframe>`, `<object>`, and other potentially unsafe HTML elements.
+- Blocks dangerous attributes like `onerror`, `onclick`, `onload`, etc.
+- Decodes and analyzes **HTML entity encoding** (e.g. `&#106;...`) and **URL encoding** (e.g. `%6a%61...`) to prevent obfuscated XSS attacks.
+- Automatically escapes or rejects unsafe input during conversion, ensuring that even cleverly encoded payloads cannot slip through unnoticed.

+No external libraries or HTML sanitizers are required — the security logic is fully self-contained and works in both .NET Framework 4.x and modern .NET versions.

 ---